daphnieandam/toolroom-IS/README.md

 # toolroom-IS

-A toolroom is a room where tools are stored.
+A toolroom is where tools are stored.